johnstuby7/React-Master-Class/Example-14-Optimization-Examples/01-starting-setup/README.md

-# Use Reducer examples
+# Optimization examples

-This example covers how to use reducers and a couple different situations in which they are a good solution
+This example covers Best practices for refactoring and optimizing code

+## Install:

+- clone the repo
+- npm i
+- npm start